Valuation Guide

 For sellers, the question is whether to extend before marketing or to sell with the short lease.
 Our guide to selling a short lease flat covers the trade-offs in detail.

 For everyone, a pre-action assessment from a leasehold valuation surveyor (typically £500 to £1,000) is a sound investment.
-It tells you the realistic premium, your projected premium below 80 years, and the price uplift extending would deliver in your local market.
-With those three numbers in hand, the decision is straightforward.
+It tells you the realistic premium, your projected premium below 80 years and the price uplift extending would deliver in your local market.
+With those three numbers in hand, the decision is usually straightforward.

 Why Valuer Expertise Matters